barryclark/jekyll-now/_posts/2017-03-17-getting-rest-right.md

 ]
 ```

 The url property of the article object allows the consumer to know how view the detail of the article object, without having to look at your documentation (you did ~~write~~ generate documentation right?).
-If you're using Postman, you can just click on the link and it will take you straight to the next resource!
+If you're using [Postman](https://www.getpostman.com/), you can just click on the link and it will take you straight to the next resource!

-## SSL Everywhere
+## TLS Everywhere

-With the invention of Let's Encrypt, there is no longer any excuse not to secure your API endpoint.
+With the invention of [Let's Encrypt](https://letsencrypt.org/), there is no longer any excuse not to secure your API endpoint.

 If you've got HTTPS enabled, and you receive a request to HTTP - just throw an error such as `400 Bad Request {"error": "HTTPS Required"}` rather than redirecting to HTTPS.
+This saves processing the redirect, forces the consumer to get URL right in their implementation, and prevents future accidental sending of potential sensitive API keys etc over in the plain.

 ## Errors and HTTP status codes